CroatianMeteorNetwork/RMS/README.md

 #### RPi control box

-1. **Raspberry Pi 3 single-board computer.**
+1. **Raspberry Pi 3 B+ single-board computer.**
-The first version of the system was developed on the Raspberry Pi 2, while the system is now being tested on the RPi3, which is what we recommend you use, as it provides much more computing power.
+The first version of the system was developed on the Raspberry Pi 2, while the system is now being tested on the RPi3B+, which is what we recommend you use, as it provides much more computing power.
 The code will NOT work on Raspberry Pi 1.

 1. **Class 10 microSD card, 64GB or higher.**
 The recorded data takes up a lot of space, as much as several gigabytes per night.
 To be able to store at least one week of data on the system, a 64GB SD card is the minimum.